heytextile/hs-cli-client-setup-template/readme.md

 **Notes:**

 - Always use the `--config=hubspot.config.yml` flag to ensure you’re using the workspace-specific authentication and portal setup.
 - By default, the workspace config is set to sandbox for safety.
-Specify `--account=textile-prod` only when you intend to deploy to production.
+Specify `--account={{CLIENT_PORTAL_PROD}}` only when you intend to deploy to production.

 ---